Kangaroo Jack: G'Day U.S.A.!

 Kangaroo Jack: G'Day U.S.A.! (also known as Kangaroo Jack 2 or Kangaroo Jack 2: G'Day U.S.A.!) is a 2004 American animated action comedy film.
 It is a sequel to 2003's Kangaroo Jack that is directed by Ron Myrick and Jeffrey Gatrall.
 Released direct-to-video in 2004, it was produced by Warner Bros.
 Animation and Castle Rock Entertainment and distributed by Warner Home Video.
 Adam and Andrew Scheinman wrote the film.
-The DVD extras have a run time of over 50 minutes.
+The DVD extras have a runtime of over 50 minutes.

 Plot

 In an introductory dream sequence, Charlie Carbone and Louis Booker film a commercial for their shampoo company in Australia which is directed by their kangaroo friend Jackie Legs.
-Louis believes that his dream means that Jackie is in trouble, but Charlie, Louis’s best friend, and Charlie's wife Jessie, believe that it was simply a dream.
+Louis believes that his dream means that Jackie is in trouble, but Charlie, Louis's best friend, and Charlie's wife Jessie, believe that it was simply a dream.
 They are back in Australia, trying to find a local Aboriginal tribe, who can help them find some sweet-smelling berries to use for their new line of shampoo.
 During this, the trio eventually find the tribe, but the tribal leader Ankamuti explains that his people have lost the source of their mystical power, four precious jewels.
 He believes that Charlie and Louis are the chosen ones that are supposed to help find and return the ancient gems.

 While searching for the gems, the three stop and reunite with Jackie Legs, along with his family.
 A group of animal smugglers raid the area, during which Jackie is separated from his family and captured.
 Charlie, Louis, and Jessie plan to rescue Jackie and the rest of the animals held captive by the poachers.

 The three sneak into the back of a truck, where they find a tranquilized Jackie and hide in a crate.
 When one of the smugglers attempt to find out what is hiding in the crate, Louis accidentally passes gas, which scares the smugglers out and the three get hauled away.

 The next day, Charlie, Louis, and Jessie are shipped from Sydney to Las Vegas, where Jackie and the other animals are headed to.
 The animals are being sent to Outback Ollie, a television show host and zookeeper.
 The three end up in a warehouse in Las Vegas with the animals.
 While a group of criminals are spying on them, Charlie, Louis, and Jessie break out Jackie, who is still unconscious.
 The four find a golf cart and drive out of the warehouse.